flexmonster/ng-flexmonster/ng-flexmonster/README.md

 ### <a name="fm-pivot-directive"></a>fm-pivot directive and its attributes ###

 `fm-pivot` directive embeds the component into the HTML page.
 Every attribute for `fm-pivot` directive is set either as a string value or as an Angular variable.
-Here is the list of available attributes:

-* `componentFolder` – URL of the component’s folder which contains all necessary files.
-Also, it is used as a base URL for report files, localization files, styles and images.
-The default value for `componentFolder` is `flexmonster/`.
-* `width` – width of the component on the page (pixels or percent).
-The default value for width is 100%.
-* `height` – height of the component on the page (pixels or percent).
-The default value for height is `500`.
-* `report` – property to set a report.
-It can be inline [Report Object](https://www.flexmonster.com/api/report-object/) or URL to report JSON.
-* `toolbar` – parameter to embed the toolbar or not.
-Default value is `false` – without the toolbar.
-* `customizeCell` – function that allows customizing of separate cells.
-Have a look at [customizeCell definition and examples](https://www.flexmonster.com/api/customizecell/).
-* `licenseKey` – the license key.
+All attributes are equivalent to those which are passed to the `new Flexmonster()` API call.
+Check out [the full list of available attributes](https://www.flexmonster.com/api/new-flexmonster/).

 Here is how all these attributes should be specified: